videosdk-live/videosdk-docs/docs/guide/dashboard/live-streaming.md

 By pressing live stream item you can see particular item details.
 The live streams details divided in to two section which are listed below :

-1. Streaming URLs - This section contains **Upstream URL** for start broadcasting (You can use OBS, Wirecast and Streamaxia open source streaming softwares), **Downstream URL** for playback live stream and **Recording URL** for playback live stream later.
+1. **Streaming URLs** - This section contains **Upstream URL** for start broadcasting (You can use OBS, Wirecast and Streamaxia open source streaming softwares), **Downstream URL** for playback live stream and **Recording URL** for playback live stream later.

 - You can copy this URLs by pressing copy button icon on right side of url.

-2. Re-Streaming Details - This section contains re-stream urls and key, which you have added during creation of live streams.
+2. **Re-Streaming Details** - This section contains re-stream urls and key, which you have added during creation of live streams.

 ![Video SDK Home Dashboard](/img/dashboard/livestream-sidebar.png)

+The last section is for [API Reference](https://docs.videosdk.live/docs/live-streaming/intro/) only.